How to Beat Nakamoto in the Race

 Our MDP exhibits a particular structure: in a state $X_i=(\mathcal{T},I)$ with a new arrival (i.e., $I\in\{A,H\}$), the action $Y_i$---which specifies the placement of the block---{\em deterministically} determines the next state: $p(X_{i+1}|X_i,Y_i) = 1$.
 In this resulting state $X_{i+1}=(\mathcal{T}',\emptyset)$, no action is taken (so $Y_{i+1}=\emptyset$), and the transition to the next state depends randomly on the time and type of the next arrival (cf.~Table.~\ref{tb:MDP_demo}).

-A safety violation occurs when a block is added to the blocktree, not upon a new arrival that is yet to be placed.
+A safety violation occurs \dg{only when some blocks is placed onto} the blocktree, not upon a new arrival that is yet to be placed.
 With this in mind, we assign a unit reward the first time the system transitions into a state in $\mathscr{A}$:

 Once the system reaches a state in $\mathscr{A}$, it remains there (by~\eqref{eq:absorb}) and collects no further reward under~\eqref{eq:reward}.
 Thus, for any trajectory, the total reward equals 1 if the trajectory ever enters $\mathscr{A}$, and 0 otherwise.